Blepharoplasty, Eyelid Surgery

 Excess fat deposits in your eyelids

 Bags in lower eyelids

 About The Procedure

-For lower eyelids, the incision is usually made just beneath the lashes.
-The fat is repositioned, the muscles tightened and excess skin removed.
-All this is designed to improve skin wrinkling, puffiness or bags in the lower eyelids.
+For lower eyelids, the incision is usually made just beneath the lower lashes.
+The fat is repositioned, the muscles tightened, and excess skin is removed.
+All this is designed to improve skin wrinkling and puffiness or bags in the lower eyelids.